jjnevis/onus/docs/about.md

 permalink: /about/
 ---

-## Onus is an evolving open source idea, owned and run by anyone and everyone, with the single goal of saving our wonderful planet.

-# This is the story of how we save the world.
+**This is the story of how we save the world.**

 250 years ago a brilliant economist called Adam Smith created what would become the theory on which all economic activity is based.
 It was transformative and for many years created wealth and prosperity.
 Unbeknownst to him it had a flaw that would become a ticking time bomb.
 You see, Adam Smith believed that the world had an infinite capacity to absorb waste.
 The result of this error is that the goal of commerce became to maximise waste.
-Whether we like it or not, this what the global system desires.
-BOOM.
+Whether we like it or not, this what the global system desires. **BOOM.**

 Fortunately, some 160 years later another brilliant economist named Arthur Cecil Pigou realised this error and proposed a fix.
 You simply have to include the clean up cost in the overall cost of your economic activity.
 Unfortunately he called it a tax and because of this it has largely been ignored.
 Until now.